 J.S.
 Weisgraduated from James Madison University in 2005 with a BFA and a concentration in printmaking.
 Weis began exhibiting his artwork internationally as well as across the United States in 2014.
 His current works mix flora, fauna, and little artifacts of human production, exploring the space between the idealized purity of nature and the day-to-day consumption that threatens it.
 The artist currently live in Portland, OR.

 The opening reception for ‘UnNaturalist’ will be held at Modern Eden Gallery on Saturday, December 12, 2015 from 6 pm–9 pm.
 The artist will be in attendance at the reception.
 The exhibition will be on display through January 2, 2016 and is free and open to the public.

 Shipping costs will be added at checkout.
-For an exact quote, please use the 'Quote Shipping' option and we will invoice you separately.
-If you would like to arrange a pickup, simply select the 'Gallery Pickup' option at checkout.
-For expedited rates, please contact the gallery.
+For an exact quote, please use the 'Quote Shipping' option and we will invoice you separately after the close of the exhibition when your package has been prepared for shipment.

-As always, if you have any questions, feel free to contact us anytime via email ( email@example.com) or by phone (415) 956-3303 during regular business hours.
+As always, if you have any questions, feel free to contact us anytime via email.